Tourette’s Syndrome

 National Health Service Tourette’s Syndrome

-A wonderful charity that helps people like me and their families.
+- A wonderful charity that helps people like me and their families.
 If you have Tourettes and live in the UK do check this link out.
-I recently went on a Tourette’s Action ‘Tic Fest’ weekend with my family which was funded by BBC Children in Need.

 Great Ormond Street Tourette’s Syndrome Information Pack